SanjaSaric/HaDUe/README.md

-# HaDUe
-Translation Spaces: Circulation of Knowledge in the Habsburg Monarchy between 1848 and 1918
+# Translation Spaces: Circulation of Knowledge in the Habsburg Monarchy between 1848 and 1918 (HaDUe)

 Project coordinator: Philipp Hofeneder